VPOOJAASREE/Mean-and-Variance/README.md

-NAME   : V. POOJAA SREE/
+NAME   : V. POOJAA SREE /
 REG NO.: 212223040147

 #  Mean and variance of a discrete  distribution